craig-m/ansible-anywhere/README.md

 _"Vagrant is a tool for building and distributing development environments."_

-This is an abstraction layer on top of virtualisation, vagrant is a wrapper that allows us to use Virtual Machines in a more portable way.
+This is an abstraction layer on top of virtualisation, vagrant is a wrapper that allows us to use Virtual Machines in a more portable way 🌏

 So we need one of these virtualization programs installed on our desktop or server, and [Vagrant](https://www.vagrantup.com/downloads.html) of course.
 Really this is ansible-anywhere you can run a VM - because I **need** a VM on whatever OS I happen to be using (a few).
 See `doc/alternatives.md`.